-Now that the CDC has given vaccinated people the all-clear to go without masks this summer, we can party with a clear conscience.
+Now that the CDC has vaccinated people with the all-clear to go without masks this summer, we can party with a clear conscience.
 To give ourselves enough space just in case, however, it's a great idea to make the most of the warm sun and fresh air and keep our parties outside.
 An outdoor party has a few requirements that your indoor party would not, but we have a list of what you need.
 Set up a season's worth of parties from Memorial Day to Labor Day with our spring and summer outdoor party essentials.

 As you set up the tables, make sure to leave enough space for some pre-meal recreation.
-Badminton, which participants can easily dial down from an intense competition to a gentle conversational backdrop, is a reliable classic for backyard barbecues and get-togethers.
+Badminton, which participants can easily dial down from intense competition to a gentle conversational backdrop, is a reliable classic for backyard barbecues and get-togethers.
 You don't need Italian heritage to set up a rousing tournament of bocce.
-You don't even need well-trimmed grass and flat ground—navigating challenging terrain in a game of backyard bocce is part of the fun.
+You don't need well-trimmed grass and flat ground—navigating challenging terrain in a game of backyard bocce is part of the fun.
 (Part of the frustration, muses the loser.)
-If you don't mind cutting the grass down to golf-course length and want to bring a little trans-Atlantic panache to your party, break out the mallets and wickets for a game of croquet.
+If you don't mind cutting the grass down to golf-course length and want to bring a bit of trans-Atlantic panache to your party, break out the mallets and wickets for a game of croquet.
 Whether you know it as cornhole, bags, baggo, or "that game where you throw the beanbags at the inclined plane with the hole in the middle," this game is always a crowd-pleaser at parties and can turn even the most timid guests into highly competitive team players.

 Your summer party needs refreshments, and you don't want guests constantly entering and exiting the house if they don't have to.
-All those intermittent blasts of humid outdoor air can overwork the air conditioning, constantly opening and closing the refrigerator door does that system no favors.
+All those intermittent blasts of humid outdoor air can overwork the air conditioning; continually opening and closing the refrigerator door does that system no favors.
 And if you're a stickler for a shoes-off household, many of your guests are probably not observing that rule as they duck back in for a can of soda.
 Keep the fridge door closed and foot traffic down by investing in an ice chest or two to store cool drinks on a hot day.
 Besides, there's always something uniquely exhilarating about reaching deep into the ice and cold water to pull the last glass bottle of root beer out of hiding.

-When you’re having company over outside, your everyday dinnerware shouldn't travel beyond the four walls of the house.
+When you have company outside, your everyday dinnerware shouldn't travel beyond the house's four walls.
 If you're the average family of four, you may not have enough plates and silverware on hand to cover the guest list, and you certainly don't want to dip into the fine china or the special Thanksgiving plates for a summer party.
 There's also the matter of fragile plates on the porch or patio—with one misstep, a ceramic plate that's served you well for years could shatter in an instant and leave your whole set shorthanded (or short-plated, as the case may be).
 Avoid this scenario with another one of the spring and summer outdoor party essentials: disposable plastic dinnerware sets from Smarty Had a Party.
 Embracing disposable dinnerware for your party need not be a costly investment, nor even a wasteful one.
 Our value sets allow you to buy in volume, with more than enough forks, spoons, and knives for everyone, along with well-matched plates that bring harmony to multi-course meals.
 Square plates in a lovely shade of mint green perfectly complement the verdant tones of spring and summer—not to mention the copper patina of the Statue of Liberty for your 4th of July cookout.
 Our line of white bagasse plates matches minimalism with strength and sustainability for a durable alternative to those flimsy, waxy paper plates that never seem to hold up under the weight of a dinner.
-And of course, our lines of palm leaf flatware and dinnerware provide the most attractive and organic patterns on fully biodegradable materials.
+And, of course, our lines of palm leaf flatware and dinnerware provide the most attractive and organic patterns on fully biodegradable materials.
 Peruse our full collection of value sets to find the designs and materials best suited to this summer's slate of parties.